freqtrade/freqtrade/docs/configuration.md

 ### Dynamic Pairlists

-Dynamic pairlists allow configuration of the pair-selection.
+Dynamic pairlists select pairs for you based on the logic configured.
-Basically, the bot runs against all pairs (with that stake) on the exchange, and a number of assets (`number_assets`) is selected based on different criteria.
+The bot runs against all pairs (with that stake) on the exchange, and a number of assets (`number_assets`) is selected based on the selected criteria.

 By *default*, a Static Pairlist is used (configured as `"pair_whitelist"` under the `"exchange"` section of this configuration).